robcfg/retrotools/dos68/README.md

-# DOS68
+# DOS68/DOS68UI
-A command-line utility to manage disk images formatted with Smoke Signal Broadcasting (SSD) DOS68, like those from Southwest Technical Products Corporation SWTPC 6800 machines with SSD disk controllers.
+A command-line and a graphic utility to manage disk images formatted with Smoke Signal Broadcasting (SSD) DOS68, like those from Southwest Technical Products Corporation SWTPC 6800 machines with SSD disk controllers.

 ## Usage
+Dos68ui can be launched by double-clicking on the executable file or typing its name on a terminal window.

+Dos68 must be launched from a terminal window, by typing its name.

-Dos68 expect a command (or operation) to perform, followed by necessary and/or optional parameters.
+Dos68 expects a command (or operation) to perform, followed by necessary and/or optional parameters.

 **dos68 \<command\> [\<args\> ...]**